|Nutrition Facts (per serving)|

 When you want to serve breakfast or brunch for a gathering, this easy breakfast casserole recipe is a go-to choice.
 The classic flavors of sausage, eggs, cheese, and potatoes blend together for a real crowd-pleaser.
 This casserole can be the centerpiece of a lovely spread including fresh fruit, fruit juice, yogurt, and breakfast pastries.

 You can use your favorite kind of frozen prepared hash browns for convenience.
 Or, if you have whole potatoes available, you can shred them to use.
 You can even use them without peeling as long as you give them a good scrub.
-Tater tots also would work in this casserole.
+Tater puffs also would work in this casserole.

 Pork sausage is a suggestion, with your choice of spicy or mild.
 You could use any type of sausage that can be crumbled and fried.
 Link sausage could be used if you slice or chop it finely.
 Chopped ham or crumbled bacon are other good substitutes.